-- And finally, an image that you want to edit (or more images)
+- And finally, an image that you want to edit (or more photos)

 Steps to editing your picture

-- First, log in to your Gmail account and open Google Drive, via a link or via Google search.
+- First, log in to your Gmail account and open Google Drive via a link or Google search.

 - Find the New button that has a + sign in it.
 It is usually a big blue button on the top left side of your computer screen.

 - When the small drop-down menu shows up, you will be able to see many options.
-You can upload a file, a folder, make a folder and etc. But, you will need to find the Google Drawings option there and to click on it.
-It is an option that has a red outlining.
+You can upload a file, a folder, make a folder, etc. But, you will need to find the Google Drawings option there and click on it.
+It is an option that has a red outline.

-- When you click on that option, a new blank sheet is going to open up on your screen.
-You will be able to name it, by clicking on the Untitled section and type there whichever name you want to give to your file.
+- When you click on that option, a new blank sheet will open up on your screen.
+You will be able to name it by clicking on the Untitled section and type there whichever name you want to give to your file.

-- Now, remember how we said that you have to have an open Gmail account in the other tab?
+- Remember how we said that you have to have an open Gmail account in the other tab?
 Well, go to that tab and click on Compose.
 You are now going to send an email to yourself with a picture that you want to edit.

 - Next, go to Google search and find whichever image you want to have for your background.
-You can search for any kind of image, just let your creativity flows.
-When you have found an image and you are sure that you want it to be the background of the new picture you are editing, click on the image so it can expand a little.
+You can search for any kind of image.
+Just let your creativity flows.
+When you have found a photo, and you are sure that you want it to be the background of the new picture you are editing, click on the image so it can expand a little.
 Now, right-click it and find the Copy option when the new drop-down tab shows up.
-Click on the option and you will have the image copied to your clipboard.
+Click on the option, and you will have the image copied to your clipboard.

 - Return to the Google Drive drawing, click anywhere on the white sheet, and right-click it so you can paste it by taping on the Paste button.
 The background picture that you found on Google is now there on the Google Drawing sheet.
-You are able to resize it and expand it or make it as small as you want to.
-Just grab the blue edges of the picture with your cursor and move it in different directions to see how it is going to look like.
-Also, you can move the picture to any place of your paper by clicking somewhere on the center of the picture, hold, and move it.
-When you right-click the image you just pasted, you are going to see an option to Center it on the page, or make it horizontal, or vertical.
+You can resize it and expand it or make it as small as you want to.
+Just grab the blue edges of the picture with your cursor and move it in different directions to see how it will look.
+Also, you can move the picture to any place of your paper by clicking somewhere on the center of the photograph, hold, and move it.
+When you right-click the image you just pasted, you will see an option to Center it on the page or make it horizontal or vertical.

 - Go back to your Gmail account, copy that picture too, and go back to the Google Drawings tab.
 Paste that image too by right-clicking and taping on the paste button.

 And that is it.
-Have in mind that it is better if you search on Google Images some picture who is transparent/PNG.
+Keep in mind that it is better if you search on Google Images for some picture that is transparent/PNG.
 It is better for these kinds of edits.